shtash/ReadRabbit/web/README.md

 ```

 This pushes your backend functions and schema to the production Convex deployment.
 Run this before deploying your frontend to ensure your production app uses the latest backend code.

+## Configuration

+App-wide settings (like card sizes, spacing, etc.) are centralized in `packages/config/app.config.ts`.
+Edit this file to adjust UI parameters across the app.

 ## Learn More